Tugi01/NIST_CCC/README.md

  ```
   git checkout -b <branch_name>
  ```
- - update the code change on the file `memberDetails`
+ - update the code change on the file `memberDetails.js`
  - commit the changes & push
  ```
   git add .